Equivariant geometry of odd-dimensional complete intersections of two quadrics

 encoded by the extension (\ref{eqn:2extension}).

-Given $C$, does there exists an $X\subset \bP^{2g+1}$ whose associated pencil yields $C$?
+Given $C$, does there exist a smooth complete intersection of two quadrics $X\subset \bP^{2g+1}$ whose associated pencil yields $C$?
 A necessary condition is the existence of a $J(C)$-principal homogeneous space $F$ satisfying Wang's relation (\ref{eqn:Wang}).
 However, this is not the only way such a variety may arise.
 Consider a Brauer-Severi variety $P \subset \bP^{\binom{2g+3}{2}-1}$, realized geometrically as a $2$-Veronese reimbedding of $\bP^{2g+1}$, and a pencil of hyperplane sections of $P$.
 The base locus $X$ is geometrically a complete intersection of two quadrics in $\bP^{2g+1}$ and gives rise to auxiliary varieties $F_{g-1}(X)$ and $C$ as above.
 However $X$ is generally not embeddable in $\bP^{2g+1}$; in equivariant terms, a $G$-action

 may not linearize to $\bP^{2g+1}$.
 This is often the only obstruction: \begin{prop} Let $C\rightarrow \bP^1$ be a hyperelliptic curve of genus $g$.
 In the equivariant context, we assume the group acts with a fixed point outside the branch locus.